Jury Duty Information

 This message is for Trempealeau County residents who are serving on jury duty from

-The Jury Trials scheduled for December 2, 3, 4, 11 have been
+The Jury Trials scheduled for March 18 and 19 have been removed from

 Please check this site for future updates.

 Jury Service is a civic duty - one of the highest duties in our Democratic system of government.
 Jury Duty is the obligation of every citizen.

 State law protects your job.
 Your employer cannot fire you, demote you, threaten or intimidate you because of jury service.

 Jury Duty in Trempealeau County is for one month (31 days max.)You will receive a pre-summons one month prior to your service.
 If you have a conflict serving any day(s) during this tentative period, you must notify the Clerk in writing immediately.
 Request to be postponed or excused are based on Vacation Plans, Student Obligations, Medical Reasons and Age.

 All information regarding the one month of service, call in procedure, tentative jury trial schedule and phone number will be provided to you in the SUMMONS.
 The summons will be mailed at least 12 days prior to the start of your jury service term.

 DO I GET PAID?

 You will be compensated at the rate of $10 per half day and $20 per full day of service, plus $0.565 per mile.
 Mileage is calculated based on a round trip from your residence to the Courthouse.

 WHAT SHOULD I WEAR?